-5.1 The District's primary source of water is purchased water from Sonoma Water supplemented by groundwater from the District's wells.
+- 5.1 The District's primary source of water is purchased water from Sonoma Water supplemented by groundwater from the District's wells.
 The purchased water is conveyed to the District by an aqueduct.
 The District contracts with Sonoma Water for 3,200 AFY per year.
 Groundwater is produced by the District's five active wells.
-The District's well can produce up to 788 AFY.

-5.2 The District participates in the Sonoma Valley Groundwater Sustainability Agency and is reviewing a groundwater banking program for the future.

-5.3 The District has determined that recycled water is not feasible at this time and has no plans to use recycled water.

-5.4 Recent water demand ranged from 2,343 to 2,649 AFY, well under the contracted supply commitment from Sonoma Water.
-Projected demand surpasses Sonoma Water's supply commitment in 2035.
-However, there is sufficient District groundwater capacity to meet projected demand for 2035 through 2045.
+The District's well can produce up to 788 AFY. - 5.2 The District participates in the Sonoma Valley Groundwater Sustainability Agency and is reviewing a groundwater banking program for the future. - 5.3 The District has determined that recycled water is not feasible at this time and has no plans to use recycled water. - 5.4 Recent demand, since the 2015 UWMP ranged from 2,343 to 2,649 AFY.
+Projected demand surpasses Sonoma Water's commitment in 2035.
+However, there is sufficient groundwater capacity to meet projected demand for 2035 through 2045.